digital-land/digital-land.github.io/content/blog-post/beta-team.md

 We’re going to get the data our users need to them faster.

-A big part of that is prioritising which users, what data they need, to what quality.
+A big part of that is prioritising which users, what data they need and to what quality.
-I’ve some ideas on which datasets, which users, and what needs, but actually that’s for you lot to work out.
+I’ve some ideas on which datasets, which users, and which needs, but actually that’s for you lot to work out.

 ## Slow down to flow fast
 <a href="https://www.flickr.com/photos/psd/3352803663/in/album-72157614876087588/" title="Tyranny of the Active"><img src="https://live.staticflickr.com/1311/3352803663_730eb9f5dd.jpg" alt="Tyranny of the Active"/></a>

 The first thing we’re going to do is learn how to flow by first slowing down.

 If you think that means we’re not going to deliver anything for a while, well we've not delivered anything in while because our flow is blocked.

 And don’t worry about being less busy.
 I really don’t want you to be busy.

 Being too busy to talk to each other, learn, experiment, think about the flow is a big red blinking light for me.
 What I want you to care about is improving our flow because we need to make data, faster.

 ## We're making data, everything else is waste
 <a href="https://www.flickr.com/photos/psd/52965054397/in/photolist-qKrqJU-2oGkKp4" title="Data matures like wine, software matures like fish"><img src="https://live.staticflickr.com/65535/52965054397_de3bc3f579.jpg" alt="Data matures like wine, software matures like fish"/></a>

 I particularly don’t want you just to be productive and pointlessly make lots of stuff.
 We’ll need a lot of software and a lot of content stuff.

-Be it needs to be the right stuff.
+Be it needs to be the right stuff:

-* Stuff we can afford to keep and maintain.
+* stuff we can afford to keep and maintain
-* Stuff that helps us make data, faster.
+* stuff that helps us make data, faster

 Everything else is a drag or a waste.

 ## Getting started

-By now I imagine by now you’re thinking what the heck are we’re going to do next sprint.
+By now I imagine by now you’re thinking what the heck are we going to do next sprint.
-It’s two things.
+It’s 2 things.

 ## Make the work visible
 <a href="https://www.flickr.com/photos/psd/52965740037/in/photolist-2krNDcd-2oGpgdr" title="Log all the things!"><img src="https://live.staticflickr.com/65535/52965740037_572111e2c8.jpg" alt="Log all the things!"/></a>